doevix/phyzzy-js/README.md

 A tiny 2d physics simulator.
 Uses a system of masses and springs to create objects that bounce and jiggle.

-This library can draw onto the html5 canvas element however this function can be omitted completely.
+This library can draw onto the html5 canvas element however, this function can be omitted completely.

 #### Setting up: